mlazarov/google-plus-authorship/trunk/readme.txt

 Google Plus Profile Picture appear in Google Search.
 Integrate Google Plus Profile with Wordpress.
 Make your website come up in Google.

 Including Google authorship for multiple authors and for wordpress multisite

+Just 3 easy steps to process:
+1. Plugin Installation
+2. Enter Google Profile URL in Profile Page
+3. Post a link back from Google Plus Profile to Your Current Website

 == Installation ==